Zirconium: Separation of zirconium and hafnium

-The product of a quadruple VAM (vacuum arc melting) process, combined with hot extruding and different rolling applications is cured using high-pressure, high-temperature gas autoclaving.
-This produces reactor-grade zirconium that is about 10 times more expensive than the hafnium-contaminated commercial grade.
+Vacuum arc melting, combined with the use of hot extruding techniques and supercooled copper hearths, is capable of producing zirconium that has been purified of oxygen, nitrogen, and carbon.

 Hafnium must be removed from zirconium for nuclear applications because hafnium has a neutron absorption cross-section 600 times greater than zirconium.
 The separated hafnium can be used for reactor control rods.

 Compounds

 Like other transition metals, zirconium forms a wide range of inorganic compounds and coordination complexes.
 In general, these compounds are colourless diamagnetic solids wherein zirconium has the oxidation state +4.
-Far fewer Zr(III) compounds are known, and Zr(II) is very rare.
+Some organometallic compounds are considered to have Zr(II) oxidation state.
+Non-equilibrium oxidation states between 0 and 4 have been detected during zirconium oxidation.

 Oxides, nitrides, and carbides

 The most common oxide is zirconium dioxide, ZrO2, also known as zirconia.
 This clear to white-coloured solid has exceptional fracture toughness (for a ceramic) and chemical resistance, especially in its cubic form.
 These properties make zirconia useful as a thermal barrier coating, although it is also a common diamond substitute.
 Zirconium monoxide, ZrO, is also known and S-type stars are recognised by detection of its emission lines.

 Zirconium tungstate has the unusual property of shrinking in all dimensions when heated, whereas most other substances expand when heated.
-Zirconyl chloride is a rare water-soluble zirconium complex with the relatively complicated formula [Zr4(OH)12(H2O)16]Cl8.
+Zirconyl chloride is one of the few water-soluble zirconium complexes, with the formula [Zr4(OH)12(H2O)16]Cl8.

 Zirconium carbide and zirconium nitride are refractory solids.
-The carbide is used for drilling tools and cutting edges.
-Zirconium hydride phases are also known.
+Both are highly corrosion-resistant and find uses in high-temperature resistant coatings and cutting tools.
+Zirconium hydride phases are known to form when zirconium alloys are exposed to large quantities of hydrogen over time; due to the brittleness of zirconium hydrides relative to zirconium alloys, the mitigation of zirconium hydride formation was highly studied during the development of the first commercial nuclear reactors, in which zirconium carbide was a frequently used material.

-Lead zirconate titanate (PZT) is the most commonly used piezoelectric material, with applications such as ultrasonic transducers, hydrophones, common rail injectors, piezoelectric transformers and micro-actuators.
+Lead zirconate titanate (PZT) is the most commonly used piezoelectric material, being used as transducers and actuators in medical and microelectromechanical systems applications.

 Halides and pseudohalides

 All four common halides are known, ZrF4, ZrCl4, ZrBr4, and ZrI4.
-All have polymeric structures and are far less volatile than the corresponding monomeric titanium tetrahalides.
+All have polymeric structures and are far less volatile than the corresponding titanium tetrahalides; they find applications in the formation of organic complexes such as zirconocene dichloride.
 All tend to hydrolyse to give the so-called oxyhalides and dioxides.

+Fusion of the tetrahalides with additional metal gives lower zirconium halides (e.g. ZrCl3).
+These adopt a layered structure, conducting within the layers but not perpendicular thereto.

 The corresponding tetraalkoxides are also known.
 Unlike the halides, the alkoxides dissolve in nonpolar solvents.
 Dihydrogen hexafluorozirconate is used in the metal finishing industry as an etching agent to promote paint adhesion.